 - salt and pepper for seasoning

-Pour melted butter and buttermilk mixture into mashed potatoes and stir until well combined.
+- Pour melted butter and milk mixture into mashed potatoes and stir until well combined.
 Adjust for seasonings and serve immediately.
 If you want to change up your mashed potatoes here are a few ideas.
 Add a couple of tablespoons of minced chives or sliced scallions make a wonderful addition.